If you're dreaming of tying the knot on our beautiful island of Jamaica, you might be wondering how to make it official.

 A symbolic wedding is a good option for couples who are already legally married in their country and want to have a wedding ceremony in Jamaica, or for those who plan to have a legal ceremony at a later date.
 A symbolic wedding can also be a way to renew your vows with your loved one.

-A legal wedding is a ceremony that is recognized as valid in Jamaica and your home country.
-It requires you to obtain a marriage license from the Jamaican Ministry of Justice and have your ceremony performed by a licensed marriage officer.
+A legal marriage that is recognized as valid in Jamaica and your home country, requires you to obtain a marriage license from the Jamaican Ministry of Justice and have your ceremony performed by a licensed marriage officer.

 A legal wedding also involves some fees and paperwork that you need to complete before and after your wedding day.
 A legal wedding is a good option for couples who want to have their official marriage in Jamaica and enjoy the benefits of being legally married.